 - 1. What features of the Abacus transaction make it a synthetic CDO squared? - 2.
 According to the SEC complaint, why did Goldman Sachs commit fraud?
 List arguments of SEC. - 3.
 Does Goldman agree with SEC charges?
 List arguments of Goldman. - 4.
-Why Goldman decided to pay fine and settle this case? - 5.
-What features of the Financial Reform Act address the causes of the financial crisis?
-What features of the Financial Reform Act address issues raised by the Abacus transaction? - 6.
+Why Goldman ultimately decided to pay fine and settle this case? - 5.
 Based on the summaries of the FCIC report by the majority Democrats and the two summaries by the minority Republicans, who would tend to think that the Abacus transaction is a good symbol of the financial crisis, the Republicans or the Democrats?
+Why? - 6.
+Why was there so much cross-border lending and investment by German banks and why were their losses so large?

 II.
-Derivatives - Buffett vs AIG (Friday, 16 March; 10:00-13:15)
+Derivatives - Buffett vs AIG (Wed, 13 March; 17:15-20:30)